ledmotive/dam18/session_1.md

 The main key point here is that what happened on Aug.
 18th can be considered as a rare event, probably out of the normal system specifications that would be required to establish a good baseline for comparison.
 In order to compensate for that, we need to remove the outliers before aiming at drawing any conclusion from the datasets.

+### REMOVE LOGS WHERE #OF USERS IS DIFFERENT FROM #ERROR + #CORRECT

+After removing these LOGS the error rate of August and September get closer:
+- Mean error rate in August: 0.013
+- Std of the error rate in August: 0.015 **!!!!!**
+- Mean error rate in September: 0.011
+- Std of the error rate in September: 0.013 **!!!!**

+This indicates that the statistical error present in the sample set does not allow to draw any conclusion.
+Either:
+- The potential improvement gained by the developer's team is too low to stand out from the STD
+- Or we need many more statistical samples to understand if mean values are statistically significant

 ## OUTLIER CORRECTION

 In order to filter out potential outliers, a vector containing all the relative errors has been calculated associated to all the logs in a month.
 The mean value (mean) along its standard deviation (std) have been calculated separately for August and September.

 A particular log has been considered to be an outlier if its associated relative error is within 3 std.
+After the outlier correction the situation is similar:

 ### Outliers are beyond 3 std's

 ![August_errors_3std](August_errors_3std.png)
-In these figures, it can be seen how after removing the outliers out of 3 std's 1.25% in August and 0.86% in September.
+In these figures, it can be seen how after removing the outliers out of 3 std's 1.17% in August and 1.00% in September.
+- Mean error rate in August: 0.0117
+- Std of the error rate in August: 0.0093 **!!!!!**
+- Mean error rate in September: 0.0100
+- Std of the error rate in September: 0.0077**!!!!**

+So not even cleaning the data we are able to stand out mean values from the noise!!

 ![September_errors_3std](September_errors_3std.png)

 ## CONCLUSIONS

-After anylising the data in the quest of potential outliers, a singularity at Aug.
-18th has been found, were the system reported unusual error rates that surpassed what it can be classified as normal working conditions.
-This may be a consequence of i.e. instability of the network environment or something that lies out of the reach of the developers participating in this challenge.

-After filtering out the data to be within 3 standard deviations, it looks that there is a shy improvement on the error rate, but more statistical sampling is needed to draw any conclusion.
+After analysing the data it is found that we cannot draw any conclusion from the given distribution because it is too noisy.

+In the quest of cleaning data we have done 2 things:
+- Get rid of the data where #users was different from #error+#correct: average error rates got closer each other and the std diminished.
+But not enough.
+- Remove outliers (specially from what happened on Aug 18): average error rates got even closer and the std got smaller, but not enough for mena values to have significance and be compared

+All in all, or the team put more effort in reducing more significantly the number of errors, or they will have to use more statistics to demonstrate that a positive change has taken place.
+We cannot pay the bonus owing to the data provided.
+Sorry team!

 ## PYTHON CODE (version 3.7)